i Merger control authority

 If such failure to comply with the remedies is confirmed, the FCA has the power to impose financial penalties on the notifying parties of up to 5 per cent of their net turnover achieved in France.
 The FCA has not shied away from using this fining power.
 It began in 2011 when the FCA fined Canal Plus €30 million for failing to implement the behavioural commitments it had taken to obtain the green light to buy its rival TPS.

 Since then, the FCA has shown its willingness to scrutinise the full range of commitments.
-In particular, the FCA fined Altice twice for failing to respect the commitments adopted to obtain the greenlight for its acquisition of SFR in 2014.
-Firstly, in April 2016, the FCA imposed a €15 million fine for non-compliance with the duty to preserve the business's competitiveness pending its divestment.
-(Altice had committed to divest Outremer Telecom's mobile telephony business and, pending such divestiture, it increased Outremer Telecom's prices, which the FCA considered would impede its competitiveness).11 Secondly, in March 2017, the FCA imposed a €40 million fine on Altice for failing to respect a behavioural commitment relating to the proper performance of a contract for the creation of an optic fibre network.12 As mentioned above, in July 2018, the FCA imposed a €20 million fine on Fnac Darty for failure to divest three out of six points of sales in the required time frame.
+In particular, the FCA fined Altice twice for failing to respect the commitments adopted to obtain the green light for its acquisition of SFR in 2014.
+First, in April 2016, the FCA imposed a €15 million fine for non-compliance with the duty to preserve the business's competitiveness pending its divestment.
+(Altice had committed to divest Outremer Telecom's mobile telephony business and, pending such divestiture, it increased Outremer Telecom's prices, which the FCA considered would impede its competitiveness.)12 Second, in March 2017, the FCA imposed a €40 million fine on Altice for failing to respect a behavioural commitment relating to the proper performance of a contract for the creation of a fibre optic network.13 In July 2018, the FCA imposed a €20 million fine on Fnac Darty for failure to divest three out of six stores in the required time frame.

 Appeals and judicial review

-The Authority's decisions can be appealed before the Administrative Supreme Court within two months from the date of the notification of the FCA's decision (for the parties) or from the publication of this decision on the FCA's website (for third parties).
+The Authority's decisions can be appealed before the Administrative Supreme Court within two months of the date of the notification of the FCA's decision (for the parties) or of the publication of this decision on the FCA's website (for third parties).
 Third parties will need to show they have an interest in challenging the decision.

 The following case is noteworthy.